-- 1. Types of Meetings - a.
+1. Types of Meetings

+- a.
 The board shall hold its regular meetings on or before the third Monday of each month. - b.
 Special and emergency meetings may be called as provided by law. - c.
-The board may schedule work sessions and retreats in order to provide board members and administrators with the opportunity to plan, research, and engage in discussion. - 2.
+The board may schedule work sessions and retreats in order to provide board members and administrators with the opportunity to plan, research, and engage in discussion.

 Notice

 The board shall give reasonable advance publicized notice of the time and place of each of its meetings, which generally will be 48 hours or more in advance of the meeting.
 Such notice shall be transmitted to all members of the board and to the public.
-Notice of regular and special meetings shall be posted in three prominent places within the school district.
+Notice of regular and special meetings shall be published in a newspaper of general circulation within the district and, if available, on the newspaper's website.
+Newspapers of general circulation in the district include, but are not necessarily limited to, the Fairbury Journal News or the Omaha World-Herald.
 Such notice shall contain a statement that the agenda shall be readily available for public inspection at the administration office of the school during the normal business hours.
-In addition, the superintendent is authorized, but not required, to publish the notice of any meeting in a newspaper of general circulation within the district if, in the opinion of the superintendent, it is convenient and useful to do so.
+In addition, the superintendent is authorized, but not required, to publish the notice of any meeting on the school district's website, posting in three prominent places within the school district, or by any other appropriate method designated by the board.